S. H. Williamson

 Private, Royal Sussex Regiment, 2nd/6th battalion

 This identification was made by Chris Burge, who writes:

 Stanley Herbert Williamson was born on 5 January 1896, the sixth child of George and Matilda Williamson.
 Stanley was baptised at St.Gabriels, Pimlico, on 4 March 1896 when the family lived at 7 Clarendon Street and Stanley’s father worked as a dairyman.
 By 1901, the Williamsons had moved nearer to Westminster and the family had grown by one.

 In the 1911 census the family had moved south of the river, living at 105 Kennington Road, Southwark.
 Stanley and five of his siblings lived with their parents, occupying eight rooms.
 Stanley’s father was now a wharfman.
-Stanley, then 15, was a ‘forwarder’ and older brother Walter a ‘finisher’ in the boot mending trade.
+Stanley, then 15, was a ‘forwarder’ (he undertook the processes following sewing and including covering) and older brother Walter a ‘finisher’ in the bookbinding trade.

 Stanley volunteered in the first days of November 1914, travelling to Brighton to join a newly formed cyclist battalion, the 2nd/6th battalion of the Royal Sussex Regiment.
 His original service number was 920.
 The battalion had converted to infantry by November 1915 and on 4 February 1916 sailed from Devonport to India.
 Stanley’s death in 1917 was not combat related.

 He had nominated his father as next of kin and sole legatee.
 George Williamson received his son’s war gratuity and medals in 1919 and 1920.
 Stanley’s parents lived at 4 St Martin’s Road, close to the site of the Stockwell Memorial, for around a decade after the Great War.